Otto Tiitinen

-Otto Tiitinen (born 25 April 2008) is a Finnish professional football player who plays as a central midfielder for Veikkausliiga side Ilves.
+Otto Henrik Arthur Tiitinen (born 25 April 2008) is a Finnish professional football player who plays as a central midfielder for club Charlton Athletic on loan from Veikkausliiga side Ilves.

 Club career

+Ilves

 Tiitinen is a product of Ilves youth sector and the club's academy.
 He made his senior debut with the reserve team in Kakkonen in 2024.
 On 15 January 2025, Tiitinen signed a three-year professional contract with Ilves.
-On 5 April, Tiitinen made his Veikkausliiga debut for Ilves at aged 16, and scored the winning goal in a 3–2 home win over HJK Helsinki.
+On 5 April, Tiitinen made his Veikkausliiga debut for Ilves aged 16, and scored the winning goal in a 3–2 home win over HJK Helsinki.

 In October 2025, Tiitinen was named in the list of Next Generation 2025: 60 of the best young talents in world football by The Guardian, as the fourth Finnish player ever.

+Charlton Athletic (loan)

+On 4 September 2026, Tiitinen joined Championship side Charlton Athletic on a season-long loan, with the option of making the move permanent.

 International career

 Tiitinen has represented Finland at under-15 and under-16 youth international levels and captained the Finland U17 national team.